dcndr/ical-sandbox/README.md

-# SchoolScout Dynamic Timetable View

-Development of a part of SchoolScout.
-The **Dynamic Timetable View** reads `.ics` calendar files.
+# iCal Sandbox
+Display iCal files in a list and live countdown clock.
+School-oriented (specifically Sentral Education timetables) however can be used for other purposes with some changes.

-## Running the project
+## Running the Project

 ### Prerequisites